vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

     option_name = value
 ```

 This statement creates a new space with the given name.
-SPACE is a region that provides physically isolated graphs in Nebula Graph.
+SPACE is a region that provides physically isolated graphs in **Nebula Graph**.
 An error occurs if the database exists.

 ## Space Name